Dynatrace/nodejs-agent-api/README.md

 ## What does this module provide?
-The current version provides a method `passContext()` which passes transactional context through chains of callbacks for *currently not supported technologies*.
+The current version provides a method `passContext()` which passes transactional context through chains of callbacks for *new modules that are not yet supported out of the box*.
-Dynatrace supports many technologies out-of-the-box and context loss only happens in rare cases - so only use this module if transactions seem to be incomplete.
+Dynatrace supports many technologies out-of-the-box and this module needs to be used only in rare corner cases - so only use this module if transactions seem to be incomplete.

 ## Quick Start